Beautiful yogis and yoginis,

 Point the toes,

-Rise upward facing dog,
+Rise upward facing dog.

-Bring the left leg up behind you,
+Bring the left leg up behind you.

 Swing it,

-Step it forward to the front of your mat.
+Step it forward to the front of your mat,

-Drop the right knee down along with the foot.
+Drop the right knee down,

-Climb up first with your hands onto the left knee,
+Climb up first with your hands onto the left knee.

-Catch your breath,
+Catch your breath.

-Rise tall with the chest,
+Rise tall with the chest.

 Go low with the hips.

-And let's introduce our hands up and tall,
+And let's introduce our hands up and tall.

-Inhale them high,
+Inhale them high.

 Immerse yourself in the present moment.

-We are here in the now with this breath,
+In the now with this breath.

-This inhalation,
+This inhalation.

-This exhalation.
+This exhalation,

-Fold forward gently,
+Fold forward gently.

-Step the feet back to plank,
+Step the feet back to plank.

-Straighten the whole body,
+Straighten the whole body.

-Engage your core,
+Engage your core.

-Lower down to chaturanga.
+Lower down to Chaturanga.

-Bring it with the hips high,
+With the hips high,

 Straight legs,